skywardmc/drill/README.md

 > **Warning**
 > This pack is very experimental!
 For improved performance and compatiblity, it is much recommended to use [Adrenaline](https://modrinth.com/modpack/adrenaline) or [Additive](https://modrinth.com/modpack/additive) over this pack.
 Those packs, unlike this one, are made for Fabric and Quilt.
 They have more performance improvements and update faster too.

-Drill is a simple (yet complex) neoforge **OptiFine alternative** modpack.
-It has many of the features you know and love from OptiFine, like shaders, high optimization, resource pack features, zoom, capes, and more.

-Need improved performance or features?
-Use the better version of this pack, [Additive](https://modrinth.com/modpack/additive), built for modern loaders such as Fabric and Quilt with much wider compatibility and higher framerates.
-Here is a [video](https://www.youtube.com/watch?v=Zl7nzdbG1GI) by [BillyDaBongo](https://www.youtube.com/c/BillyDaBongo) that explains what Additive is, how to install it, and other modpacks like Simply Optimized.
+Drill is a modpack designed as an **alternative to OptiFine**.
+It includes the majority of OptiFine's features, such as built-in shader support, a vast improvement in rendering and logic performance, extra features for resource packs to utilize, a zoom feature, OptiFine and custom capes support, and [much more](https://github.com/intergrav/Additive/wiki/Give-up-OptiFine).
+It also includes a small amount of [extra features](https://github.com/intergrav/Additive/wiki/Extra-features), such as input fixes for MacOS and Linux along with a free and easy-to-use world hosting feature.
+This modpack is built and kept in sync with my other project, [Adrenaline](https://modrinth.com/modpack/adrenaline), a lighter alternative without the quality-of-life mods.
+Want your own mods that aren't included in Additive?
+Don't worry!
+You can easily add your favorite mods after installation.

 Want to use a simple forge performance pack?
 Use [Hammer](https://modrinth.com/modpack/hammer), the pack based on Adrenaline.

-## 📥 Installation guide
+# 📥 Installation guide

 If you would like to install the modpack, go to this page on [the website](https://additive.intergrav.xyz/downloads).
 After you install, you can figure out how to tweak things to give greater optimizations in the [post-install](https://github.com/intergrav/Additive/wiki/Post-install) section of the wiki.
 This includes procedures such as increasing your allocated memory, tweaking your game settings for your device, and some more advanced stuff such as changing your Java runtime and JVM flags.